-Representation20/20 is working with allies from across the country and the political spectrum to evaluate current approaches, to research best practices, and to collaborate on a comprehensive strategy to win gender parity.
+Representation20/20 is working with allies from across the country and the political spectrum to

 We are building strategic partnerships with individuals and organizations through weekly listserv updates, regular bipartisan convenings, targeted social media collaboration, and focused outreach to state partners to promote our structural reforms.